-The State will also evaluate River Parkway Projects by considering factors such as, but not limited to, multiple agency collaboration, economic benefits, use of recycled and energy efficient materials, where applicable, and the geographic distribution of bond funds.
+The State will also evaluate River Parkway Projects by considering factors such as, but not limited to, multiple agency collaboration, economic benefits, additional statutory conditions met, use of recycled and energy efficient materials, where applicable, and the geographic distribution of Bond funds.
 Respond to the following questions and describe, where applicable, how your project addresses these and other statewide resource priorities not listed, such as Natural Community Conservation Plans, CALFED implementation, etc.